 - Every entry must include the entrant’s name, email address, town or city, age and school or college (if entry comes via a school or college) Please put this information at the top of the Word document.

 - Entries will have an email acknowledgement.

-- There will be up to 6 winners and the prizes will be presented at the Branford Boase Award event in London by Dame Jacqueline Wilson in July 2015.
+- There will be up to 6 winners and the prizes will be presented at the Branford Boase Award event in London by Frances Hardinge in July 2017.